zivid/zivid-halcon-samples/README.md

             configured settings for each frame.
           - [CaptureSavePLY](https://github.com/zivid/zivid-halcon-samples/tree/master/source/Camera/Basic/CaptureSavePLY.hdev) - Capture a 3D color point cloud from the camera and save it to a PLY file format.
-          - [CaptureWithSettingsFromYML](https://github.com/zivid/zivid-halcon-samples/tree/master/source/Camera/Basic/CaptureWithSettingsFromYML.hdev) - Capture a 3D color point cloud from the camera and use it to generate a HALCON ObjectModel3D which is then visualized.
+          - [CaptureWithSettingsFromYML](https://github.com/zivid/zivid-halcon-samples/tree/master/source/Camera/Basic/CaptureWithSettingsFromYML.hdev) - Capture a 2D color image, a 3D point cloud without colour
+            and 2D color image + 3D color point cloud from the camera and use them to generate HALCON ObjectModel3D which is then visualized.
           - [ConnectToSerialNumberCamera](https://github.com/zivid/zivid-halcon-samples/tree/master/source/Camera/Basic/ConnectToSerialNumberCamera.hdev) - Connect to a specific Zivid 3D camera based on its serial number.
       - **Advanced**